justUmen/Bjornulf_lobe-chat/README.md

 ## 📝 To do :

-- \[xtts] Bug, there a popping / cracking sound in the stream in between sentences.
 - \[xtts] Allow to change the voices (several .wav samples) and change the language of the XTTS. (include auto detection of language ?, use default_en.wav for english, default_fr.wav for french, etc...)
 - \[comfyui] If used with LLM, Comfyui also sends the local image link as useless tokens.
 (Not a huge waste, but a waste nevertheless.)
 - \[comfyui] Use minio for storage of comfyui images.